 Gearbox Cooling – 30-inch radial blade cooling impeller for a 1000kW gearbox

-At Indrotech we love a challenge, and recently we were given one that was right up our alley.
-This involved an industrial gearbox that had failed bearing due to overheating.
+At Indrotech we love a challenge, and this one was right up our alley.
+It involved an industrial gearbox that had failed because of overheating.
+Gearbox cooling using radial blade impeller fans.

+Gearbox cooling Mining Industry using radial blade impeller fans.
 This 1000kW gearbox was working hard in a dusty mining application.
-The first thing we had to look at was what type of fan that was being used to cool it down.
-At first glance we could see what the problem was.
-The type of impeller that was currently being used was an axial impeller.
+The first thing we looked at was what type of fan that was being used to cool it down.
+At first glance, we could see what the problem was.
+Currently, they were using an axial impeller.

 This impeller was the wrong selection for this application.
-Typically, axial flow impellers are used in free air applications that involve ductwork and rely on the gap between the inside diameter of the duct to the impeller OD.
+Typically, axial flow impellers are used in free air applications.
+This involves ductwork and relies on the gap between the inside diameter of the duct to the impeller OD.

 Similar to this.